 With more European immigrants in Argentina, the prospects for a whiter country were raised.
 At last, there were more White people to dilute the growing Black population and gradually, a new mixed race was created.
 However, racial profiling would be unavoidable in a country that prides itself deeply on its European heritage, and such was the case in Argentina.

 Argentina’s Whitening Tactics of the 19th Century

-Accompanied with the Whitening was a loss in black identity, not just in genetic makeup and skin colour but in consciousness also.
-That 90% of the people in Argentina today identify to be white, is proof that many Argentines are ignorant of their ancestry so much so that they can’t tell if they are indeed white or are descended from Afro-Argentines.
+Accompanied by the Whitening was a loss in Black identity, not just in genetic makeup and skin colour but in consciousness also.
+That 90% of the people in Argentina today identify to be White, is proof that many Argentines are ignorant of their ancestry so much so that they can’t tell if they are indeed White or are descended from Afro-Argentines.

 A memorable feat was achieved when November 8 was assigned by the Argentine legislation to celebrate Maria Remedios del Valle, the Afro-Argentine soldier who fought for Argentina during the Argentine War of Independence in the 1810s.
 Since 2013, November 8, officially referred to as the national day of Afro-Argentines and African Culture, has served as a day when Argentina revisits and celebrates its African roots.

 Still, the question of whether Argentina is truly a White country or not persists.
 This question does not fit into a “black or white” structure, but one thing is certain – White Argentina will find it very hard to completely get rid of the Black footprints in its archives, which is a good thing; especially for the Afro-Argentines who have been denied a substantial part of their ancestral history.

 We always have more stories to tell.
 So, make sure you are subscribed to our YouTube Channel and have pressed the bell button to receive notifications for interesting historical videos.
 Also, don’t hesitate to follow us on all our social media handles and to as well share this article with your friends.